 This whole process of waiving deductibles and offering inducements on insurance is simply insurance fraud.
 It is illegal and offensive.

-Companies who know abide by their values will never indulge in this fraud.
+Companies who know to abide by their values will never indulge in this fraud.
 Moreover, businesses that do this kind of fraud use cut-rate materials and you might end up spending way more on your roof repairs than what you saved in the first place.

 It’s Simply Insurance Fraud

 So, you want your roof to be replaced, and you’ll definitely be contacted by contractors who advertise ‘waived’ insurance deductibles.
-These contractors claim to adjust insurance deductibles into materials or repair cost and save you some money.
+These contractors claim to adjust insurance deductibles into materials or repair costs and save you some money.

 Some may even offer discounted rates by absorbing the deductibles into their repair cost.
 It is problematic as much as tempting it might sound – that’s just illegal.
 It’s a tricky one, this whole scenario of waived off deductibles if you’re not aware enough about how insurance management.
 So, hang in there and read on to find everything you want to know before making this decision.